Black Friday and Cyber Monday are nearing!!

 5. Stick towards providing intelligent discounts and coupons

 And, make no mistakes as the thirst for the deals will be high this year.
-Do not stick towards constrained budgets and limited ability.
+Do not stick to constrained budgets and limited ability.
 Think differently and try to provide digital coupons that bring a massive response to your website.

 6. Design the store layout/landing page

 Now, it is time to dress up for success.
 Create a strategic plan for your landing page and keep your customers engaged in it.
 It is also wise to develop a game plan to display the areas with defined lanes and make the traffic smoother.
-It also helps you to deviate the customers thereby managing the traffic effectively.
+It also helps you to deviate from the customers thereby managing the traffic effectively.